r-lib/actions/examples/README.md

 `usethis::use_github_action("render-rmarkdown")`

-This example automatically re-builds any Rmarkdown file in the repository whenever it changes and commits the results to the master branch.
+This example automatically re-builds any Rmarkdown file in the repository whenever it changes and commits the results to the same branch.

 ``` yaml